CARTAvis/carta-frontend/docs_website/docs/code-snippet-tutorial/basics.md

 delay(-100).catch(err => console.log(err));
 ```

-Notice that the response to the first "delay" call is printed after the second one, because execution is non-blocking.
+Note that the response to the first "delay" call is printed after the second one, because execution is non-blocking.